 But in the kitchen, because I am a ‘separator’ I can only make dishes with limited number of ingredients.

 Onion, garlic, sesame oil, water and whatever… for myself.

 ‘Separator’ is a weird style of eating.
 For a separator the interaction between the foods reduces the person’s ability to stay well.
 I think it causes acidity… that’s how it feels… I become acidic, dehydrated, and not well if I put more than the one main and two-three supportive ingredients into a dish.
 Or if I drink, for example, tea with milk too close to a meal.
 It’s a digestive equipment issue…

 The separator’s way of eating is probably the oldest way to eat.
 Closest to how animals in the wild eat…

 It sounds an impoverished way to eat, but you won’t believe how many incredibly tasty, good smelling, good tasting dishes I can whip up with just one main ingredient.

-You need to step back, and use your intellectual capacities to see how they can be used.
+You need to step back, and use your intellectual capacities to see how your skills could be be used.
 How other people use them.
-Find in books, movies, articles: find your skill being used.
+Find in books, movies, articles: find your skills being used.